IBM/ansible-power-linux-sap/roles/powervs_install_services/README.md

 This role will also **start and enable** all above mentioned services.

-Additionally it will also install **awscli** package. awscli should be configured manually later.

 The input variable **server_config** is needed to be provided for this role to be executed.
 The variable file looks like below
 ```